 Nobody reported feeling high from the nabiximols.
 The participants couldn't even tell whether they were on the active medication or the placebo.
 That's what a controlled, sub-intoxicating cannabinoid dose looks like.
 And it's the same principle you're applying when you swap your nightly smoking habit for a precisely dosed low-THC edible.

 A second study, published in The Lancet Psychiatry in 2020 (Freeman et al., University of Bath), found that daily CBD at doses between 400mg and 800mg helped people with cannabis use disorder reduce their consumption.
-The trial was primarily a safety study, not a full efficacy trial, but it was the first randomized controlled evidence showing that a cannabinoid could help people cut back.
+The trial was primarily a safety study rather than a full efficacy trial.
+Still, it was the first randomized controlled evidence showing that a cannabinoid could help people cut back.
 The researchers were careful to note that over-the-counter CBD products (typically 25mg per serving) are nowhere near the doses used in the trial.

 There's no single protocol that works for everyone.
-But here's a general approach based on the principles behind the clinical research:
+Here is a general approach based on the principles behind the clinical research:

 Weeks 3-4: Start stepping down.
 Reduce your total daily THC by about 25%.
 If you were at 25mg/day, drop to around 20mg.
 You'll likely notice mild discomfort.
 That's fine.
 The discomfort should be tolerable, not overwhelming.